bagder/http2-explained/en/part6.md

 ## 6.3.
 Multiplexed streams

-The Stream Identifier mentioned in the previous section describing the binary frame format, makes each frame sent over http2 get associated with a “stream”.
-A stream is a logical association.
-An independent, bi-directional sequence of frames exchanged between the client and server within an http2 connection.
+The Stream Identifier mentioned in the previous section causes each frame sent over http2 to be associated with a “stream”.
+A stream is a logical association: an independent, bi-directional sequence of frames exchanged between the client and server within an http2 connection.

 A single http2 connection can contain multiple concurrently open streams, with either endpoint interleaving frames from multiple streams.
 Streams can be established and used unilaterally or shared by either the client or server and they can be closed by either endpoint.
 The order in which frames are sent within a stream is significant.
 Recipients process frames in the order they are received.